k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 Compatibility:
-- This module is specifically intended for mainly Samsung devices released after 2020, but *should* be cross compatabile with any NXP NFC chip.
-If you come across a different chip I need to add please let me know and ill add its firmware.
+- This module is specifically intended for Samsung devices with NXP NFC controllers, but *should* be cross compatabile with any device using a NXP NFC chip.
+If you come across a different chip I need to add please let me know and I will add its firmware.
 - This was devleloped on a Samsung Galaxy Tab S8+ (Android 13) and LG Velvet (Android 11). *Not tested on any other devices yet.*

 Installation: